Last Updated: Feb 21st, 2025

 Why are you so upfront about how the network operates?

 project and the network it operates are built that way on purpose.
-And if we can be a bit to the point, our projects are built to showcase how easy it is to design and deploy these little corners of the internet where people can still play and learn about the underlying technologies that power the modern internet.
+And if we can be blunt, our projects are built to showcase how easy it is to design and deploy these little corners of the internet where people can still play and learn about the underlying technologies that power the modern internet.

 Long answer-